 At the investment forum

 O Winner

 •Manufacture and sales of biomass fuel mainly in Cambodia

-O Runners-up (two developers)
+O Runners-up (two business developers)

-- ·Sharing system of electric bicycles in Vietnam
+·Sharing system of electric bicycles in Vietnam

-- Irrigation management system for medium- and small-scale farmers in India, etc.
+• Irrigation management system for medium- and small-scale farmers in India, etc.

-- 2) Investment forum in West Africa (West Africa Forum for Clean Energy Financing: WAFCCEF-4)
+2) Investment forum in West Africa (West Africa Forum for Climate and Clean Energy Financing: WAFCCEF-4)

 Date: September 26, 2019

-Venue: Abidjan, Cote d' Ivoire
+Venue: Abidjan, Côte d'Ivoire

 (African Development Bank)

 Participants:

-(African Development Bank) 77 in total (business developers, experts, etc.) We held the forum as a competition, where eight business developers who had passed the paper screening process gave presentations on their business plans to investors to ask for financing.
+(Atrican Development Bank) 77 in total (business developers, experts, etc.) We held the forum as a competition, where eight business developers who had passed the paper screening process gave presentations on their business plans to investors to ask for financing.

+(Africa Development Bank)

+At the award ceremony

-(Africa Development Bank) In accordance with the results of the screening, the awards went to the business developers below.
+In accordance with the results of the screening, the

+awards went to the business developers below.
 Even after the event, the PFAN is continuing to provide support for business developers to obtain funding.

-At the award ceremony

 O Winner

-- Solar power generation business in Nigeria O Runners-up (three business developers)
+·Solar power generation business in Nigeria O Runners-up (three business developers)

-- ·Solar power business in Togo
+- •Solar power business in Togo

 - ·Power generation using waste in Ghana

 - ·LED lighting and solar power business in Ghana

 High School Students' Global Environment School

 Overview

 Commissioned by Yokkaichi City, we held the Global Environment School for high school students.
 In FY 2019, the event lasted eight days from July 29 to August 5, with the theme "Toward a Recycling-based Society - Consider the Global Environment from the Perspective of Waste Problems"

 Background and Purposes

-Every summer vacation season, we invite high school students from Yokkaichi City' s friendship city Tianjin, China, and Yokkaichi City' s sister city Long Beach, the U.S., so that they can receive a training program, exchange opinions with high school students of Yokkaichi City regarding environmental problems, and deepen mutual understanding.
-By doing so, we strive to ensure that young people who will play the major role in the next generation consider the environment from a global viewpoint and invigorate environmental conservation movements in all three cities.
+Every summer vacation season, we invite high school students from Yokkaichi City's friendship city Tianjin, China, and Yokkaichi City's sister city Long Beach, the U.S., so that they can receive a training program, exchange opinions with high school students of Yokkaichi City regarding environmental problems, and deepen mutual understanding.
+By doing so, we strive to ensure that young people who will play the major role in the next generation consider the environmental conservation movements in all three cities.
 FY 2019 marked the 12th anniversary of the program.

-Description
+Contents

 Running about one week, this program included visits to a wide variety of facilities and companies, including the following:

-Yokkaichi Pollution and Environmental Museum for Future Awareness
+- Yokkaichi Pollution and Environmental Museum for Future Awareness

 - Vokkaichi City Clean Center

-- Mitsubishi Chemical Mie Works
+- Mitsubishi Chemical Corporation Mie Plant

-- Kabuse-cha Cafe
+- 🛑 Kabuse-cha Cafe

-- Vokkaichi Festival
+- Yokkaichi Festival

 - Miyako Ecology Center (Kyoto City)